sergiozygmunt/sergiozygmunt.com/demo/resume.md

 + Developed internal software tools and procedures for use in support of IOT products that directly interact with product APIs.
 + Worked with development teams to provide consultation for customer environments.
 + Created and administered development environments to demonstrate new and novel partner solutions that integrate with Kodak Alaris products.
-+ Provided worldwide tier 3 support to end customers for product design-related issues.
++ Provided worldwide tier 3 support to customers for product design-related issues.

 ### Cisco Systems Inc - Chicago, IL <br><sup>Network Support Engineer (Internship) - September 2019 – December 2019</sup>
 + Provided direct support to customers for product and API-related issues.
-+ Physically and logically recreated customer environments to identify and resolve issues.
++ Physically and logically recreated customer environments to identify and resolve issues, including low-level Wi-Fi RF analysis
 + Documented and reported product issues and coordinated with development teams to reach a resolution.

 ### Alpha Technologies USA Inc - Wilmington, DE <br><sup>Information Security Specialist - July 2017 – August 2018</sup>